-Daily Bible meditations are selected from the Old Testament law and history books, the Old Testament wisdom literature and prophets, or from the New Testament.
-Over the course of a year, SBM will post Bible meditations from all or almost all the books of the Bible.
+Bible meditations are selected from the Old Testament law and history books, the Old Testament wisdom literature and prophets, or from the New Testament.
+Over time SBM has posted Bible meditations from all or almost all the books of the Bible and several Bible versions.

-Each year SBM uses a different Bible version.
-Currently, we are reading and studying the Common English Bible (CEB).
-Other Bible versions used on this blog are the New American Standard Bible (NASB), the Holman Christian Standard Bible (HSCB), the New Living Translation (NLT), and the English Standard Version (ESV).
-All scripture quotations reference one of these Bible versions.
+The Bible versions used for scripture quotations on SBM include the Common English Bible (CEB), the New American Standard Bible (NASB), the Holman Christian Standard Bible (HSCB), the New Living Translation (NLT), and the English Standard Version (ESV).

-You may receive a daily Bible meditation by email each day by subscribing to SBM with your email address.
+You may receive the most recent Bible meditation by email by subscribing to SBM with your email address.
 Links to the daily Bible readings are also posted on the SBM Facebook Page.
-You can Like the SBM Facebook page and a link to the daily Bible meditation will be posted on your Facebook page each day.
+You can Like the SBM Facebook page and a link to the most recent Bible meditation will be posted on your Facebook.